 - 3.1 If appropriate, you should raise any concerns with your line manager in the first instance.
 You may tell them in person or put the matter in writing if you prefer.
 They may be able to agree a way of resolving your concern quickly and effectively.
 In some cases they may refer the matter to the General Counsel. - 3.2 However, where the matter is more serious, or you feel that your line manager has not addressed your concern, or you prefer not to raise it with them for any reason, you should contact one of the General Counsel, the Company Secretary, the Chief Executive Officer or the designated employee representative on the Board. - 3.3 We will arrange a meeting with you as soon as possible to discuss your concern.
+You may bring a colleague to any meeting that takes place if you wish.
+The companion must respect the confidentiality of the disclosure and any subsequent investigation.
 We will take down a written summary of your concern and provide you with a copy after the meeting.
 We will also aim to give you an indication of how we propose to deal with the matter. - 3.4 Following the meeting, we will carry out an initial assessment to determine the scope of any investigation.
 We will inform you of the outcome of our assessment.
 You may be required to attend additional meetings in order to provide further information. - 3.5 If the matter requires further investigation, such an investigation will be carried out.
 We will aim to keep you informed of the progress of the investigation and its likely timescale.
-However, sometimes the need for confidentiality may prevent us giving you specific details of the investigation or any disciplinary action taken as a result.
-You should treat any information about the investigation as confidential. - 3.6 If you are not happy with the way in which your concern has been handled, you should refer the matter to the Chairman of the Board of Directors, the Chairman of the Audit Committee, or our external auditors.
+However, sometimes the need for confidentiality may prevent us giving you specific

-3.7 If we conclude that a whistleblower has made false allegations maliciously, in bad faith or with a view to personal gain, the whistleblower will be subject to disciplinary action in accordance with the Company's Disciplinary Policy.
+- details of the investigation or any disciplinary action taken as a result.
+You should treat any information about the investigation as confidential. - 3.6 If you are not happy with the way in which your concern has been handled, you should refer the matter to the Chairman of the Board of Directors, the Chairman of the Audit Committee, or our external auditors. - 3.7 If we conclude that a whistleblower has made false allegations maliciously, in bad faith or with a view to personal gain, the whistleblower will be subject to disciplinary action in accordance with the Company's Disciplinary Policy.